 All of that said, don't let that deter you from making some sound bets on futures like season win totals or even award bets like the NBA MVP.
 After all, positive EV is positive EV, whether you have to wait a day or a few months to capitalize on it.

-Before the season begins, let’s look into some future bets starting with 2023-24 MVP.
-While Nikola Jokic has the best shot at winning the award for the 3rd time of his career, watch out for our dark horse, Stephen Curry, to make a surge with the addition of playmaker Chris Paul.
+Let’s look into some future bets starting with 2024-25 MVP.
+While Shai Gilgeous-Alexander has the best shot at winning the award, watch out for our dark horse, Jayson Tatum, to make a surge late in the season.

 Latest Odds from FanDuel SportsBook